What is physical damage insurance?

 Example 1: Collision coverage

 You’re driving along on your way to pick up a stranded car when you get distracted by an accident on the other side of the road.
 There are flashing lights and everyone is slowing down to look at the accident.
 Because you’re looking at what’s happening on the other side of the road, you rear-end the SUV in front of you.
 Thankfully you’re not injured and the other driver is fine, but there’s a good amount of damage to the front of your truck, and you need to get it fixed ASAP so that you can get it back in service.
-Collision coverage would help you cover the costs of the repairs to your truck.
+Collision coverage could help you cover the costs of the repairs to your truck.

 Example 2: Comprehensive coverage

 You leave your truck parked outside overnight, as always.
 There’s a really bad windstorm, and when you show up to work the next morning, you discover that a huge oak tree has toppled...right onto your truck.
 It’s pretty squished and strongly resembles a metal pancake.
 You really weren’t expecting to have to pay to repair a truck that had a tree fall on it, but that’s where your comprehensive insurance would come in.
-Your insurance will help you cover the expenses after your pay your deductible (which is the amount you agree to pay towards a claim.)
+Your insurance can help you cover the expenses after your pay your deductible (which is the amount you agree to pay towards a claim.)

 Why isn't liability insurance enough?